kamarabbas99/WareHouse-Inventory-app/README.md

 scraped(damaged items).
 It will be a tabular report which can be used to recognize popular items or non-popular items.
 This feature will take 2 days to implement.

+## Iteration 1 User Stories

+### Add Inventory

+1. As an inventory management worker I want to be able to add a single item into the application so that it is an accurate representation of our inventory.
+	- Priority: HIGH
+	- Time Estimate: 1 day
+2. As a worker I want to be able to add different amounts of items into the application so that it is an accurate representation of our inventory.
+	- Priority: HIGH
+	- Time Estimate: 1 day
+3. As a worker I want to be able to add a list of items into the application so that it is easier to add multiple items at once.
+	- Priority: MEDIUM
+	- Time Estimate: 2 days

+### Remove Inventory

+1. As an inventory management worker I want to be able to remove a single item from the application so that it is an accurate representation of our inventory.
+	- Priority: HIGH
+	- Time Estimate: 1 day
+2. As a worker I want to be able to remove different amounts of items from the application so that it is an accurate representation of our inventory.
+	- Priority: HIGH
+	- Time Estimate: 1 day
+3. As a worker I want to be able to remove a list of items from the application so that it is easier to add multiple items at once.
+	- Priority: LOW
+	- Time Estimate: 2 days